cooperb14/hw6/ReadMe.txt

 	-Replaced all instances of ‘M’ with ‘0’ and all instances of ’B’ with ‘1’ -Replaced all ‘,’ with ‘ ‘

-	The trial number for the optimal k value with synthetic data is set to 100 as to assignment specification, however since it is a feature designed to reduce randomness, the higher it is set the more consistent the optimal k value will be for consecutive executions of the test code.
+	The trial number for the optimal k value is set to 100 as to assignment specification, however since it is a feature designed to reduce randomness, the higher it is set the more consistent the optimal k value will be for consecutive executions of the test code.

+	The p argument in n_validator, for the number of data partitions, is currently set to 15 for more accuracy, but can be reduced or increased.

-	The program as a whole will take a bit of time to run, but will take less than a minute.
+	The program as it is will take around 5 minutes to run.